unik-name/docs.unikname.network/docs/uns-network-player/README.md

 Some [global parameters](#global-parameters) may apply to this command.

 #### Usage
-Use this command to disclose your @unikname : `uns unik:disclose -e Bob --network sandbox`.
+Use this command to disclose your @unikname : `uns unik:disclose --unikid xxxxxxxxxxxxxxxxxxx -e Bob --network sandbox`.
 You should have the following result.
 ```bash
 uns unik:disclose --unikid xxxxxxxxxxxxxxxxxxx  -e Bob --network sandbox